ceejbot/galls-law/one-shot.md

 # [fit] javascript but not node

-^ some support systems written in node
+^ some support systems written in node. what's more, this was a really tangled piece of js.
+Not modular in any way.

 ---

 # advantages

+* hey! it was a simple working system
 * couchdb's replication is awesome
 * didn't have to implement auth
 * got away with storing package tarballs as couch attachments